bashtage/arch/doc/source/bootstrap/semiparametric-parametric-bootstrap.rst

 The bootstrap step will combine the original parameter estimates and original regressors with bootstrapped residuals to construct a bootstrapped regressand.
-The bootstrap regressand and regressors can then be used to produce a bootstraped parameter estimate.
+The bootstrap regressand and regressors can then be used to produce a bootstrapped parameter estimate.

 The user-provided function must: